AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-The framework has many useful features for basic Neural Networks and data preprocessing at that point, with a decent architecture and a simple API (as simple as Rust can go in my opinion).
+The framework has many useful features for basic Neural Networks and data preprocessing at that point, with a decent architecture and a simple API (almost as simple as I manage to do with Rust in my opinion).

-Additionnaly to everything mentioned throughout this report, it can switch at compile-time between $32 "bits"$ and $64 "bits"$ floating point numbers, and between many Vectors and Matrices backends which are all CPU-bound.
+Additionnaly to every feature mentioned throughout this report, it can switch at compile-time between $32 "bits"$ and $64 "bits"$ floating point numbers, and between many Vectors and Matrices backends which are all CPU-bound.
 Such as the very fast `nalgebra` and `faer-rs` Rust libraries, and also a fully unit-tested custom implementation with another backend being the same implementation sped-up by a factor $~2.5$ using parallelism with the `rayon` crate.

 The framework is open-sourced on Github with $57$ stars at the time of writing thanks to its mention in the Rust community's _subreddit_ and also in a community weekly newsletter.
 I got feedback from experienced ML and Rust developers helping me pave the way towards my future goal: implementing a Rust-native GPU-bound backend for Vectors and Matrices using compute shaders and the WebGPU technology, (or at least plugging an existing one if it ends up being too difficult).